xdmushui/partner-center-sdk/develop/indirect-provider-sandbox-capabilities.md

 2. Navigate to Indirect Resellers from the left menu.

-3. Click on **Delete Reseller Sandbox** link next to the Indirect Reseller Sandbox account you want to delete.
+3. Select the **Delete Reseller Sandbox** link next to the Indirect Reseller Sandbox account you want to delete.
 The Indirect Reseller Sandbox account will be permanently deleted and cannot be recovered.

 ## API references